MetisProtocol/metis-standard-bridge-token/README.md

 You don't have to use this contract template.

-there is already an [L2StandardTokenFactory](https://andromeda-explorer.metis.io/address/0x4200000000000000000000000000000000000012/write-contract#address-tabs) contract,

-you can call the `createStandardL2Token` method with correct parameters to to create an L2 token directly.
+there is already an [L2StandardTokenFactory](https://andromeda-explorer.metis.io/address/0x4200000000000000000000000000000000000012/write-contract#address-tabs) contract, you can call the `createStandardL2Token` method with correct parameters to create an L2 token directly.

 ## Create your own L2 standard token